threedworld-mit/tdw/Documentation/misc_frontend/debug_tdw.md

 ### 3. Read the player log for errors

 **To locate the player log:** https://docs.unity3d.com/Manual/LogFiles.html.
+This will be found on the machine or docker container running the build.

 This will contain all messages, warnings, errors, and exceptions logged by the Editor or standalone player (the build).